-You can also send a dedicated email or announcement to promote your preference center or have it as a prominent content block within your emails.
+You can also send a dedicated email to promote your preference center or have it as a prominent content block within your emails.
 This is a great way to let your existing subscribers know that they have choices.
-You can even incentivize your subscribers with a giveaway.
+You can even incentivize your subscribers to participate.

-This email from Remote lets their audience know what they could be getting if they complete their profile.
+This email from Remote lets subscribers know the benefits of completing their profile.

-Bespoke Post has an entire email all about preferences so they can customize their audience’s products and email content.
+Bespoke Post has an entire email all about preferences, which enables them to customize their audience’s products and email content.

 In Rapha’s welcome email, they only ask for one thing so they can ensure their subscribers hear about the type of clothing that suits them.

-Kendra Scott sends an email only asking for birthdate and what their subscribers will get out of it.
+Kendra Scott sends an email only asking for a birthdate with details on how the subscriber will benefit.

-Something that might be worse than unsubscribes?
-Your inactive subscribers who just ignore your emails.
-They stay on your list but drag down email performance.
-So before you let them go, send them a re-engagement campaign—and let them know they can actually get emails they want.
-By telling you their preferences, your inactive subscribers might start to engage again.
+Inactive subscribers who ignore your emails but stay on your list drag down email performance.
+Before you let them go, send a re-engagement campaign—and let them know they can get emails they want.
+This nudge can push inactive subscribers to possibly engage again.

 Animoto gets straight to the point in their email by telling their unengaged subscribers how they can get interesting and relevant content.